jlettvin/Greased-Grep/README.md

 // TODO implement all variants algorithms
 //      the API exists, but code is undeveloped
 //      Missing: fatfinger, thesaurus, unicode
-// TODO implement m_raw tree as Atom[] and enable search sensitivity to it.
+// TODO implement m_raw tree as Transition[] and enable search sensitivity to it.
 //      This will enable dump/load to bring in synonym tree.
 // TODO measure performance against fgrep/ack/ag
 //      publishing performance will make gg more attractive